yxliang01/UnimelbSharedFiles/Object Oriented Software Development/OOSD-Summary.md

 =====
 - we can initialize array `int[] a = {1,2,3};`
 - initialize 2D Array `int[][] a = {{1,2,3},{4,5},{6}};`
+- `RuntimeException` indicates there is an error with the program (e.g. `NullPointerException`) while `Error` that is fatal but out of the program's control(e.g.`OutOfMemorryError`)
+- `extends` and `implements` are having `s` at the end
+- casting has lower precedence than `.`
+- If you want a method changes multiple primitive values at the time it is executed, just box them all, so that, the reference to them can be passed instead of just their values
+- Array of objects of different kind can't be casted directly (i.e. can't do `Object[] a = new int[] {1,2,3};`)

 For Exam
 =====